 Are applications accepted for courses not on the list of OENC Courses for Adoption?

-Yes!
-While NC LIVE is curating high quality content for the top 22 (and eventually top 30) courses across North Carolina, these grant funds are open to instructors of any course and subject.
+The OENC program has ended and is not currently accepting applications.
+While the program was operation, NC LIVE curated high quality content for the top 41 courses across North Carolina, however grant funds were open to instructors of any course and subject.

 Do you have a list of who has received grants and which textbooks they have adopted?

-See our OENC Grant Awards page for examples of materials that have been successfully adopted by North Carolina faculty through the Open Education North Carolina grant program!
+Please see our list of Awarded Grants for examples of materials that have been successfully adopted by North Carolina faculty through the Open Education North Carolina grant program.

-Am I limited to using what is on the OENC Hub?
+Am I limited to using what is on the OENC Collection?
 Could I adopt material from another organization or a locally adapted OER?

 I already use an OER in my course.
 Can I still apply for a grant?

-We’re happy to hear that you’re already lowering barriers to learning in your courses and at your institution!
-Unfortunately, we cannot provide grants to instructors who are already using open materials.
-Our grant funds are designated to incentivize instructors to move their courses from commercial textbooks/products to open materials.
+The OENC program has ended and is not currently accepting applications or distributing grants.
+While the program was operation, unfortunately, we could not provide grants to instructors who are already using open materials.
+Our grant funds were designated to incentivize instructors to move their courses from commercial textbooks/products to open materials.

 Are the grants available to individuals only, or can a team of instructors apply?

-Grants are available to both individuals and teams.
-An individual who receives a grant will be awarded $1,000.
-Teams may receive a slightly larger sum depending on their application, but can expect to receive at least $1,000 to split amongst themselves.
+The OENC program has ended and is not currently accepting applications or distributing grants.
+While the program was operation, grants were available to both individuals and teams.
+An individual who received a grant was awarded $1,000.
+Teams may have received a slightly larger sum depending on their application, but could expect to receive at least $1,000 to split amongst themselves.